THE HEALING ARTS

 2. Diet is less critical in acupuncture.

 3. Acupuncture uses needling of the meridian points.
-This is not part of nutritional balancing.
+This is not part of development.

 4. NB uses the hair mineral analysis, and coffee enema, foot reflexology, red lamp sauna, spinal twist and pushing down exercise.
 These are not part of acupuncture.